Cycle 7 (2018 Deadline)

 Summary of Recent Activities

-During the period until June 2019, the PI and her team began the steps of collecting biological samples from several animal species (broilers, cattle, sheep, cockroaches).
+During this quarter, the PI and her team worked on collecting biological samples from several animal species (broilers, cattle, sheep, cockroaches).
 Feces from healthy or diarrhea animals and milk for cows with mastitis represent the samples collected.
 These samples are then analyzed in their laboratory by standardized methods to isolate Escherichia coli, indicator or sentinel bacterium; this is very important to monitor because it is very favorable to the acquisition of resistance by chromosomal mutation (vertical transfer) or by acquisition of mobile resistance genes (horizontal transfer).
 The isolation of this bacterium follows enrichment in buffered peptone water with or without cefotaxime (3rd generation cephalosporin) followed by the use of McConkey agar with or without cefotaxime.
 Antibiotic resistance of isolated strains is then investigated using the antibiogram or disc method, following EUCAST / SFM recommendations.
 In total, they tested 21 antibiotics from 8 families, choosing molecules that are widely used in veterinary medicine or that are of interest for public health.
 The protocol uses a special disposal of antibiotics disks to visualize extended-spectrum beta-lactamases (ESBL) thanks to the synergy image in champagne cork.

 A collaboration was developed with Ceva pharmaceutical laboratories (Tunisia) to provide training for some veterinary practitioners, with a view to setting up proximity laboratories specialized in bovine mastitis.
 It is expected that their laboratory will perform in the future quality control tests to verify their proper functioning and that the antimicrobial sensitivity of isolated strains be tested according to standardized methods, to detect emerging phenomena of resistance.